TheRealKCFan20/BonziWORLD/src/www/RULES.md

 * Threats of Violence
 * Doxxing
 * And any other content.
-	* That is illegal in the United States.
+	* That is illegal in the United States of America.

 ## Chat Limits